kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.sortable `Boolean` *(default: true)*

-If set to `true` the user can click the column header and sort the grid by the column [field](#configuration-columns.field) (when sorting is enabled for the grid).
+If set to `true` the user can click the column header and sort the grid by the column [field](#configuration-columns.field) when sorting is enabled.
 If set to `false` sorting will be disabled for this column.
-By default all columns are sortable.
+By default all columns are sortable if sorting is enabled via the [sortable](#configuration-sortable) option.

 #### Example - disable sorting

     <div id="grid"></div>
     <script>
     $("#grid").kendoGrid({